By submitting an application to Tartu College (TC), you agree with all the terms of the occupancy conditions at TC.

 8. Please keep all deposit and monthly occupancy payment receipts as proof of payment for tax purposes.

-9. NEW ** Due to the high cost of credit card charges, a credit card surcharge of 2% will be applied on occupancy payments paid by credit card or international credit/debit card once the student has moved into the Tartu Residence.
+9. Due to the high cost of credit card charges, a credit card surcharge of 2% will be applied on occupancy payments paid by credit card or international credit/debit card once the student has moved into the Tartu Residence.
 TC also accepts debit card payments, e-transfers, or cash, which will not carry the 2% surcharge.

 Double-shared rooms

-10. Anyone wishing to stay in a double shared room with a friend needs to agree to pay the full cost of the room in the event that the other occupant moves out.
+10. Anyone wishing to stay in a double shared room with a friend needs to agree to pay the full cost of the Room in the event that the other occupant moves out.
 Both occupants must sign this agreement.
-The resident staying for the longer term is welcome to look for another occupant to share the room with who will pay the designated monthly fee.
+The Resident staying for the longer term is welcome to look for another occupant to share the Room with who will pay the designated monthly fee.

 Cancellations